srowhani/ember-frost-object-browser/README.md

 * [frost-button](https://github.com/ciena-frost/ember-frost-core/blob/master/frost-button.md)
 * [frost-link](https://github.com/ciena-frost/ember-frost-core/blob/master/frost-link.md)

+Refer to the documentation available in each of these projects for the appropriate usage.

 The 'view' slot provides a selection interface that should be implemented in the sub-component chosen to display the object browser content.
-This interface consists of an `onSelect` action to fire an event with the current selections whenever the selection changes.
+This interface consists of an `onSelect` action that expects an event with the current selections whenever the selection changes.

 The 'actions' slot provides controls (button, link) that are coupled to the selection state.
 The controls are disabled when there are no